Third party reproduction

-Simply, it’s a reproduction method that requires a person other than the parenting couple.
-This could be through sperm or egg donation.
-For example, with more partnerships and marriages occurring in the LBGTQ community, there are many family permutations that don’t include the components to achieve biological conception.
+It is reproduction method that requires a person other than the parenting couple.
+This could be through sperm or Egg Donation.
+Today, wiith more partnerships and marriages occurring in the LBGTQ community, there are many family models that don’t include the components to achieve biological conception.
 The contributions of a third party are necessary to create a viable pregnancy with the biological contribution of at least 1 member of the parenting couple.
 Global Fertility & Genetics offers families of any membership fertility treatment options, including:

 - Intrauterine insemination (IUI)